stephband/midi/README.md

 MIDI is library of functions for routing and transforming MIDI events.

 Warning!
-Currently only Chrome Canary has native MIDI support.
+Currently only Chrome has native MIDI support, and then only behind a flag.
+If you're in Chrome, switch it on Web MIDI here
+<a href="chrome://flags/#enable-web-midi">chrome://flags/#enable-web-midi</a>.

 ## Quick example